stbst1/Meta-tab/README.md

 ## Results

-We include the predictions of Meta-Tab in our dataset and its ablation results in the ```outputs/``` folder.
+We include the predictions of MetaTab in our dataset and its ablation results in the ```outputs/``` folder.